Wormholes with Ends of the World: Most general wormholes

 even though $Q$ and $Q_0$ have different intrinsic and extrinsic geometries.
 We will therefore sometimes abuse notation by writing $Q$ when it should technically be $Q_0$ when only the topology is concerned.

 In the most general case, the EOW branes have tension, punctures, and kinks.
 Determining whether the 3D gravity theory in Section~\ref{sec:3dgrav} still exactly reproduces 2D BCFT results is a non-trivial task.
 In what follows, we present a conjecture for the most general case and provide some evidence for it.
-If the conjecture is true, the matching between 3D gravity and 2D BCFT would be exact.
+If the conjecture is true, the matching between the 3D gravity model and the 2D BCFT ensemble is exact.